break through the wall

 The physical manufacturability is already tested when using 3D applications.
 As a result, less technically skilled colleagues can use the (digitally) supplied documentation to quickly see how the panel must be assembled and wired.
 The choices made are therefore also easier to understand.

-Save time with Smart Wiring
+Save Time with Smart Wiring

 Wiring is the most time-consuming job.
 It takes on average 49 percent of the total production time and requires well-trained technicians.
 Thanks to Smart Wiring, a program that provides step-by-step instructions, wiring work can also be done by people without specific prior knowledge.
 Think of self-employed people who do not come from a technical sector and who form a 'flexible layer' for organisations during production peaks.